 OLA Young Adults

-OLA Young Adults is a group of 25 to 35+ year-old members of OLA Parish in Atlanta who have an interest in being involved, exploring our faith and making new friends.
+OLA Young Adults is a group of 20 year-old and up members of OLA Parish in Atlanta who have an interest in being involved, exploring our faith and making new friends.
 Much like the three tenets of Stewardship, (time, talent, and treasure) we consider the three aspects of our group to be Spiritual, Service and Social.
 We meet regularly for Group Bible Study, provide service to our community and gather for dinners or other fun events.

 Steven and Caroline Savor, email@example.com

 Attention all parishioners 65+.
 We would love to have you join us for our next meeting.
 And we would love to have your ideas on what you would like to see this ministry provide.
 Click here to fill out our survey to let us know what events/activities you would like to participate in.

 A great way to meet members of the parish.
 This group meets for dinner on a monthly basis in each other’s homes, in groups of four couples or pairs.
 They rotate from home to home.
 A “Dinner of Dinners” is held annually.

 The purpose of Women’s Circle at OLA is to offer women of all ages quality opportunities for personal growth and service to others.
 Monthly meetings offer speakers, activities, community outreach and social gathering.

 OLA Parish sponsors elementary school teams during the Catholic Metro League season.

 The boy scouts provide a program for young boys that builds character, trains them in the responsibilities of participating citizenship, and develops personal fitness.